San Francisco

 Cumulatively, both parts are planned to result in earning 40 credits over 4 quarters needed for graduation from the Program and earning the degree: Master of Science (M.S.).
 The duration is contingent upon the student's quarterly elected workload.

-• M.S.
+• Master of Science (M.S.)
 Degree Awarding Requirements

 Requirements to be awarded Master of Science (M.S.) degree: